-The hypothesis that slope, or any combination of level, slope, and curvature, are enough to forecast excess returns is decisively rejected.
-For all three computations of the parameter covariance matrix, the χ^2 values are well above the 5-percent critical values and the p-values are well below 1 percent.
-The difference between 22-percent and 35-percent R^2 is statistically significant.
+The hypothesis that slope, or any combination of level, slope and curvature, are enough to forecast excess returns is decisively rejected.
+For all three computations of the parameter covariance matrix, the $\chi^2$ values are well above the five percent critical values and the pvalues are well below one percent.
+The difference between 22 percent and 35 percent $R^2$ is statistically significant.

-To help understand the rejection, the bottomleft panel in Figure 2 plots the restricted and unrestricted coefficients.
+To help understand the rejection, the bottom left panel in Figure 2 plots the restricted and unrestricted coefficients.
 For example, the coefficient line labeled "level & slope" represents coefficients on yields implied by the restriction that only the level and slope factors forecast returns.
-The figure shows that the restricted coefficients are well outside individual confidence intervals, especially for four- and fiveyear maturity.
-The rejection is therefore straightforward and does not rely on mysterious off-diagonal elements of the covariance matrix or linear combinations of parameters.
+The figure shows that the restricted coefficients are well outside individual confidence intervals, especially for 4 and 5 year maturity.
+The rejection is therefore straightforward, and does not rely on mysterious off-diagonal elements of the covariance matrix or linear combinations of parameters.

 In sum, although level, slope, and curvature together explain 99.97 percent of the variance of yields, we still decisively reject the hypothesis that these factors alone are sufficient to forecast excess returns.
 The slope and curvature factors, curved at the short end, do a poor job of matching the unrestricted regression which is curved at the long end.
-The tiny four- to five-year yield spread is important for forecasting all maturity bond returns.
+The tiny 4-5 year yield spread is important for forecasting all maturity bond returns.